Anne F. O'Berry

 Hon.
 A. Leon Higginbotham, Jr., United States Court of Appeals for the Third Circuit, Philadelphia, Pennsylvania.
 Research and Teaching Associate, 1987 to 1988.

-St. Thomas University Law School, Miami, FL.
+St. Thomas University Law School, Miami, Florida.
 Adjunct Professor, 1997.
 Taught Race and the Law, and Interviewing, Counseling and Negotiating.

 Berman Tabacco, Boston, Massachusetts and San Francisco, California.
-Of Counsel, 2000 to present.
-Prepare briefs and memoranda in securities fraud, antitrust and consumer protection class action lawsuits.
+Of Counsel, 2000 to 2022.

 PUBLICATIONS AND LECTURES